drsagher/MVIT/fee/Readme.md

 | **Advance Professional Certificate in Web Development (APCWD)** | Online | 4 Semesters | **$75**         | **$50**      |
 | **Certificate of Philosophy in Web Development (CPWD)** | Online | 6 Semesters | **$100**        | **$60**      |

-**Note:** For programs where the name or specific fee details were not fully available in the provided sources, those columns remain empty or contain the information that could be extracted.
-The general admission fee of **$50** applies to all programs mentioned with explicit fees [1-3].
-The monthly program fee is **$20** for several programs [2].